TheRealBarenziah/waifu-generator/README.md

 **NB: Activating `skipFs` will indeed make the path/filename options irrelevant !**

 ### Case 2.9: mosaic mode
-The pool of images being only 100000, with heavy use there's a chance you get duplicates.
+The pool of images being only 100000, there's a chance to get duplicates.
-Furthermore, you may need to generate BIG files; speaking for me, I needed to be able to generate >32Mb and >64Mb files.
+Also, you may need to generate BIG files; speaking for me, I needed to be able to generate >32Mb and >64Mb files.
 This option will generate a mosaic of waifus so the possibilities becomes `100000`*`a lot`.
-I know math, you can twust me uwu.
+I know math you can twust me uwu.
-Enable by passing an integer **in the 1-999 range** like so:
+Enable this by passing an integer **in the 1-999 range** like so:

 ```javascript
 const generateWaifu = require("waifu-generator");